Legislature Has Power to Enact District Maps at Any Time

 The date of certification of a final map to the Secretary of State shall be deemed the enactment date for purposes of Section 9 of Article II.

 So Article XXI gives the CRC the power to certify its maps to the Secretary of State.
-The date of certification is to be equivalent to
+The date of certification is to be equivalent to the date of enactment.
+Nevertheless, the power to enact the maps was not given to the CRC.
+Only the Legislature or the people have the power to enact law in California.

 Is "Voter Education" a Solution?